A bit more about the “Art Set Pro” app.

 *On the captions, under the artworks, I write more about the media and processes I use.

-The charcoal in “Art Set Pro” is (so far) the only one I’ve found in an art app, that accurately offers the “feel” and look of this particular drawing media; to the point, where sometimes, while pushing and smudging it with my finger (don’t like to use a stylus) I stop to wipe my hands – at least momentarily!
-Makes me smile.
+The charcoal in “Art Set Pro” is (so far) the only one I’ve found in an art app, that accurately offers the “feel” and look of this particular drawing media.
+To the point, I sometimes, while pushing and smudging it with my finger (don’t like to use a stylus) I stop to wipe my hands – at least momentarily!

-I think some of these art apps can be a valuable addition, to the long list of media and tools that artists already use.
+Art apps can be a valuable addition, to the traditional media and tools that artists already use.
 The advantage of using an iPad (or an android art app) is you don’t need any previous skills in computer or digital art..it’s simple and straightforward.
-There are, more complex iPad art apps, than the ones I use; they just take a little bit more practice to learn.

 Links to some other artists using art apps